dropbox/dependency-guard/README.md

 ![](docs/images/002-bump-version-change-detected.gif)

-## Custom Rules for Allowed Dependencies
+## Provide Custom Rules for Allowed Dependencies
 For a given configuration, you may never want `junit` to be shipped.
 You can prevent this by modifying the `allowRule` rule to return `!it.contains("junit")` for your situation.

 ![](docs/images/007-filter-dependencies.gif)